wolfbiter/kane-quneo-mixxx/README.md

 touch for the left and right decks respectively.
 + Pressing the playscratch button toggles playscratch off (the play transport button is dark), which turns the rotaries into turntables for scratching.
-+ The sensitivity of the scratches can be modified by tweaking the KANE_QuNeo.scratchSpeed variable in kane-quneo-mixxx/mixxx-controls/KANE_QuNeo_scripts.js (make sure to reinstall after modifying!).

 #####4) Vertical Sliders / Rhombus
 The rhombus serves as a bank to the vertical sliders.
 This means that pressing the rhombus will cycle through different